Place Vendôme: Creation

-The Paris Commune and the End of the Vendôme Column
+Demolition during the Paris Commune

-Regardless of the political assessment of Karl Marx's theory, one thing is certain: he predicted the collapse of the Vendome column long before it happened.
-This prediction was given by him in the political pamphlet Le 18 Brumaire de Louis Bonaparte of 1852.
-This pamphlet, sharply critical of the political figure of Napoleon III, ends with the words: "But if the Imperial mantle finally falls on the shoulders of Louis Bonaparte, the bronze statue of Napoleon will fall from the height of the Vendome column".
+Karl Marx predicted the collapse of the Vendôme Column in his 1852 political pamphlet Le 18 Brumaire de Louis Bonaparte.
+This pamphlet, sharply critical of the political figure of Napoleon III, ends with the words: "But if the Imperial mantle finally falls on the shoulders of Louis Bonaparte, the bronze statue of Napoleon will fall from the height of the Vendôme Column".

-During the events in the run-up to the founding of the Commune, the 22 of March 1871 saw disturbances outside the National Guard when demonstrators holding banners declaring them to be "Friends of Peace" were blocked from entering the Place Vendome by guardsmen who, after being fired on, opened fire on the crowd.
+During the events in the run-up to the founding of the Commune, 22 March 1871 saw disturbances outside the National Guard when demonstrators holding banners declaring them to be "Friends of Peace" were blocked from entering the Place Vendôme by guardsmen who, after being fired on, opened fire on the crowd.
 At least 12 people were killed and many wounded.

 During the Paris Commune in 1871, the painter Gustave Courbet, president of the Federation of Artists and elected member of the Commune, who had previously expressed his dismay that this monument to war was located on the Rue de la Paix, proposed that the column be disassembled and preserved at the Hôtel des Invalides.
 Courbet argued that:

 His project as proposed was not adopted, though on 12 April 1871 legislation was passed authorizing the dismantling of the imperial symbol.
 When the column was taken down on 16 May its bronze plates were preserved.
 After employing a series of ropes and quarry workers, observers saw that the statue...

-Immediately following the destruction of the column and in repudiation of its perceived glorification of national chauvinism and bellicosity, the Place Vendôme was renamed Place Internationale in celebration of the Communards' promotion of international fraternity.
+Immediately following the destruction of the column and in repudiation of its perceived glorification of national chauvinism and bellicosity, the Place Vendôme was renamed the Place Internationale in celebration of the Communards' promotion of international fraternity.

 After the Paris Commune

 After the suppression of the Paris Commune by Adolphe Thiers, the decision was made to rebuild the column with the statue of Napoléon restored at its apex.
 For his role in the Commune, Courbet was condemned to pay the costs of rebuilding the monument, estimated at 323,000 francs, in yearly installments of 10,000 francs.
 Unable to pay, Courbet went into self-imposed exile in Switzerland, the French government seized and sold the artist's paintings for a minor amount, and Courbet died in exile in December 1877.
-In 1874 meanwhile, the column was re-erected at the center of Place Vendôme with a copy of the original statue on top.
+In 1874 meanwhile, the column was re-erected at the center of the Place Vendôme with a copy of the original statue on top.
 An inner staircase leading to the top is no longer open to the public.